We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - Assess the brand: Does it operate with integrity and adhere to industry best practices?

-Tonal makes a smart home gym.
+Tonal is a fitness brand that sells exercise equipment, including the Tonal home gym.
 It also offers guided strength training programs to help its customers reach their fitness goals.

-The equipment also includes a 24-inch interactive display that shows different workouts.
+The equipment also includes a 24-inch interactive display featuring different workouts.

 Workouts and extras

-Some other features of the Tonal home gym include:
+Some additional features of the Tonal home gym include:

-- Workout customization: The Tonal home gym offers yoga, Pilates, and cardio workouts that focus on building upper body strength.
-A person can choose from a selection of exercises, sets, weight modes, and other considerations.
+- Workout customization: The Tonal home gym offers yoga, Pilates, and cardio workouts focusing on building upper body strength.
+A person can then customize their chosen exercise by selecting options from the following:

-- Shared workouts: If someone has an in-person exercise partner, the machine can track both people’s progress, and it also offers multiple tracking for people who work out with friends virtually.
+- Shared workouts: The machine can track the progress of its main user alongside an in-person exercise partner.
+It also offers multiple tracking for people who work out with other’s virtually.

 - Form feedback: The equipment has 17 sensors designed to provide feedback about form.
-For example, the sensors may analyze posture to target specific muscles and prevent injury.
+The sensors can analyze posture to target specific muscles and prevent injury.

-- Progress tracking: A person can track their strength analytics and other data to compare their progress with that of other users in their age group.
-The Tonal mobile app makes this tracking easy.
+- Progress tracking: A person can track their strength analytics and other data.
+They can then use the Tonal mobile app to compare their progress with other users in their age group.

 Size and setup